Your Complete Guide to Paying Overseas Contractors and Employees

 1. Taxes for Overseas Contractors and Employees

-For example, if your overseas Australian employee faces double withholding tax.
-You may be able to find out whether there is a tax agreement between Australia and the country where your employee lives.
+It’s helpful to note that your overseas employees could also be subject to local employment laws.
+It is therefore important to check whether any conflicting provisions exist.
+For example, if your overseas employee faces double withholding tax, you may be able to find out whether there is a tax agreement between Australia and the country where your employee lives.

 Australia has ‘double tax agreements’ with over 40 countries.
 The terms and conditions of these agreements can change in any given year, so it is important to be aware of any changes.